Home

 Example: “He’s got so much rizz - you should have seen how he got her number.”

 Slay is used as verb to refer to someone who has delivered something exceptionally well.
 It can be used in a way similar to the slang ‘killed it.”
-It is generally used in the context of fashion or performance.
+It is generally used in the context of fashion or performance as a compliment.
 You can also use slay as a response to anything cool or awesome.

 Example: “She absolutely slayed that song - her vocals were fantastic!”